FortechRomania/js-team-showcase/how-we-work/testing/testing-javascript.md

 * Stubs - if you simply want to specify how something will work to help your test case.
 * Mocks - if you want to both of the above on a single dependency in your test case.

+Another great resource on testing node is [this](https://hackernoon.com/testing-node-js-in-2018-10a04dd77391).

 # Tests tools

 There are a couple of tools that facilitate tests writing.
 These can be grouped in categories as follows.